valsamovich/cs.github.io/docs/hadoop.md

     Map => Reduce
     Input x => Function f => Output f(x)

-- On Haddop, Map Reduce is the first and primary methodology fo cluster computing.
+- On Hadoop, Map Reduce is the first and primary methodology fo cluster computing.
 - Simple, powerfull, and flexible enough to implement many analytical algorithms in parallel.
 - MapReduce API is in Java, but Hadoop Streaming enables MapReduce in any Unix-pipe compatible language.
 - MapReduce is parallel by design, hence its selection for use in a distributed computing framework!